DÉCOUVRIR MOUGINS

 From the Guinness family to Picasso

 In 1961, Picasso, who had discovered Mougins in 1936, bought Mas Notre-Dame-de-Vie from the Guinness family as a wedding present for his future wife Jacqueline.
 Until the end of his life, this home located below the chapel was the stage for his prolific and final creation.
-He took his last breath there on 8 April 1973.
+He breathed his last on April 8, 1973.

-However, he was not the only famous person to enjoy the location.
+But he wasn’t the only illustrious figure to appreciate the site.
 It is said of the chapel that ‘the whole world came to admire it’: from musicians Mstislav Rostropovitch and Arthur Rubinstein to Charlie Chaplin, Jean Cocteau and Winston Churchill.

 The garden and the tomb